cedricwiesel/ludo/modelling/scenarios.md

 ------------------------------------------------------------------------------------------------------------------------

-TITLE: Piece is moved out of base
+TITLE: Piece is moved out of out

 START: Player one has all his pieces in out, there is also no other players piece in his start field.
 Player two has all their pieces in out.
 It's player one's turn, and they rolled a six.